Understanding the Link Between High Blood Pressure and Hot Flashes

 - A chilly feeling after the flush subsides

-While the exact cause of hot flushes is not completely understood, it is believed that they result from hormonal fluctuations, particularly the reduction of oestrogen levels that occur during menopause.
+While the exact cause of hot flushes is not completely understood, they are believed to result from hormonal fluctuations, particularly the reduction of estrogen levels during menopause.
 These changes affect the hypothalamus, the part of the brain responsible for regulating temperature.
-As oestrogen levels decrease, the hypothalamus may mistakenly interpret normal body temperature as too high, triggering a hot flush.
+When estrogen levels decrease, the hypothalamus may misinterpret normal body temperature as too high, triggering a hot flush.

 High Blood Pressure and Its Causes

 High blood pressure, also known as hypertension, occurs when the force of the blood against the walls of the arteries is consistently too high.
-Over time, untreated hypertension can lead to serious health problems such as heart disease, stroke, and kidney damage.
+Untreated hypertension can lead to serious health issues, such as heart disease, stroke, and kidney damage.

 Common risk factors for high blood pressure include: